Elizabeth Tanya Masiyiwa: Education, Career, Businesses, Awards -Pindula, Local Knowledge

 Education

-Masiyiwa holds a Bachelor of Science in Banking and International Finance from Cass Business School and a Masters in Social Entrepreneurship from Hult International Business School.[1]
+Masiyiwa BSc (Hons) degree in Banking and International Finance from Bayes Business School, City University London, a Masters of Social Entrepreneurship from Hult International Business School [1] In April 2022, Elizabeth Tanya Masiyiwa was said to be studying for an Executive MBA from Cambridge Judge Business School, Cambridge University.[2]

 Businesses